inlivedev/inlive-website/content/docs/getting-started/using-live-stream-api/index.md

 Check out [our WebRTC tutorial](/docs/tutorials/live-stream-api/tutorial-app-with-webrtc/#3-capture-the-video) to understand how to capture the video from your device camera and send it to our platform.

 ## Play or embed the video
-When you send the video source input through WebRTC or RTMP protocol, the Inlive live stream encoder will start the live streaming, and you can play or embed the live video to your app.
+When you send the video source input through WebRTC protocol, the Inlive live stream encoder will start the live streaming, and you can play or embed the live video to your app.
 Inlive is producing a live video stream in two standard formats:
 - Low latency Dash(LL-Dash), with ~3 seconds playback latency
 - HLS with ~7 seconds playback latency.